-General Refund Information - Credit balance refunds typically result from schedule adjustments, financial aid, over-payment, or health insurance waivers.
+General Refund Information - Credit balance refunds typically result from schedule adjustments, excess financial aid, over-payment, or health insurance waivers.
 Regardless of who paid the bill (except for parent loan refunds designated for the parent borrower, or when refunded to a credit card), refunds are issued in the student's name.
 Please note, Baylor is no longer allowing credit balances to remain on student accounts.
-Refunds of all eligible credit balances will be processed automatically, either by Direct Deposit or mailed check.
+Refunds of all eligible credit balances will be processed automatically, either by Electronic Refund (via Direct Deposit or Instapay) or mailed check.
+If an International student does not have a U.S. bank account available for an Electronic Refund, then a Western Union wire refund can be processed upon request.

 A cancellation occurs when a student decides not to attend classes for a semester prior to the first day of classes for that semester and the student is fully refunded.
 A withdrawal happens beginning the first day of class and a refund is based on a percentage of days spent in class.